kanidm/kanidm/designs/replication.rst

 * Read-Write server

 This is a server that is fully writable.
-It accepts external client writes, and these writes are propogated to the topology.
+It accepts external client writes, and these writes are propagated to the topology.
 Many read-write servers can be in a topology and written to in parallel.

 * Transport Hub